RedHatInsights/insights-client/README.md

    $ git clone git@github.com:$YOU/insights-core.git
    ```

-3. If you are using a virtual environment for development, make sure that it uses the system site packages.
+3. Make sure your virtual environment uses system site packages.

    - For existing one, set `include-system-site-packages = true` in virtual environment's `pyvenv.cfg`.
    - For new one, create it with `--system-site-packages` flag.
    - Make sure both repositories share the virtual environment.

-4. Install the `insights-core` as a package.
+4. Install the `insights-core` as a Python package.

    First, make sure the following directories and files exist, otherwise the code will scream at you: